johnsengendo/Event-sync/README.md

 ## 🧠 How to run the experiment

-To reproduce the evaluation and run the simulations, use the Python script:
+To reproduce the evaluation and run the simulations, use the Python script below:

 ```bash
 python sync.py